ARRS Lee F. Rogers International Fellowship in Radiology Journalism

 The Fellow will:

 1. Meet and work with the AJR Editor in Chief and publications department staff.
-These sessions provide practical experience in the editor role and are typically conducted virtually over the course of a week.
+These sessions provide practical experience in the editor role and are typically conducted over the course of a week.

-2. Attend the 2024 ARRS Annual Meeting, where the Fellow will present the AJR Year in Review course with the Figley Fellow.
+2. Attend the ARRS Annual Meeting, where the Fellow will present the AJR Year in Review course with the Figley Fellow.

-3. Optionally attend the annual Editor’s Forum.
+3. Attend the annual Editor’s Forum.

 Stipend